Akangkha/Akangkha/README.md

 Here are some ideas to get you started: -->
 -------Pre-Final student in KIIT DU , CSE -------
-I am a passinate full web developer hunting down projects whenever I get the opportunity! ⚔️
+I am a passionate full-stack web developer hunting down projects whenever I get the opportunity! ⚔️
 - 🔭 I'm a beginner in the exciting world of data science, eager to learn and contribute!
 - ✒️ Fun fact: ...
 Always trusting my intuition
-- ☕ Feel Free: ... to  reach out to me if you have any sort of recommendations  !
+- ☕ Feel Free: ... to reach out to me if you have any sort of recommendations!
 We will definitely discuss that over a cup of coffee
 - 🔗 You can always contact me as mentioned anytime